 Trekking Poles Trekking poles make hiking easier on your body; they help with balance, stream crossings, steam terrain, and add support to weak knees or ankles.
-Must buy brand name (Black Diamond or Leki).
-1 pair Rent from WCC \$10 Camera Small, lightweight camera; no camera phones Prescription sunglasses For those with a prescription.
+Must buy brand name (Black Diamond or Leki). optional A few pairs will be provided with the group gear.
+If you would like your own set, you should rent or purchase your own.
+Rent from WCC \$15 Camera Small, lightweight camera; no camera phones 1 NOT available from WCC Prescription sunglasses For those with a prescription.
 Good backup for contacts.
-1 NOT available from WCC Ditty bag for toiletries Lightweight mesh bag for toiletries, hand salve, contact 1 solution, etc. NOT available from WCC Playing cards Deck of regular playing cards 1 NOT available from WCC Paper/Pen/Postage Recommended!
+NOT available from WCC Ditty bag for toiletries Lightweight mesh bag for toiletries, hand salve, contact solution, etc. 1 NOT available from WCC Playing cards Deck of regular playing cards 1 NOT available from WCC Paper/Pen/Postage Recommended!
 Students can send letters at each re-ration.
 Keep lightweight.
 NOT available from WCC Fishing Rod Backpacker's pole; pole should break down into 3-5 pieces 1 Rent from WCC \$30 Fishing Tackle Flies or spinners.
 No bait.
 Consult local Lander fishing shops for recommendations.
-NOT available from WCC Fishing License \$104.50 annual (non-resident); \$14 daily (non-resident) If you plan to fish, you must buy a license from Wyoming Game & Fish.
-Some groups may not have a 1 lot of time for fishing.
-This depends on particular groups, routes, etc. NOT available from WCC Coffee (instant crystals only) WCC provides hot cocoa and tea, but not coffee.
+NOT available from WCC Fishing License \$104.50 annual (non-resident); \$14 daily (non-resident) Fich Comp groups may not have a 1 NOT available from WCC Coffee (instant crystals only) WCC provides hot cocoa and tea, but not coffee.
 If you want/need coffee, you must bring your own instant (dissolving) crystals that don't leave coffee grounds behind.
 Bears can smell grounds from a mile away.
 1 NOT available from WCC